rohit161996/NodeJS-Repository/Season_2/01_Microservices_vs_Monilith-How_to_build_a_Project/ReadMe.md

 ## Project Lifecycle:-
 - Waterfall Model (Software Development Life Cycle)
+  1. `Requirements`
-  1. Requirements   -> Product/Project Manager Decide the requirements of the project along with the Designers.
+     - Product/Project Manager Decide the requirements of the project along with the Designers.

+  2. `Design`
-  2. Design         -> Design Documentation of the Project is created -> By Senior Engineer/Engineering Manager.
+     - Design Documentation of the Project is created -> By Senior Engineer/Engineering Manager.

+  3. `Development`
-  3. Development    -> SDE 1, SDE 2 are involved -> Writing Unit and Integration Tests is responsibility of the Developers
+     - SDE 1, SDE 2 are involved -> Writing Unit and Integration Tests is responsibility of the Developers

+  4. `Testing`
-  4. Testing        -> SDE Testing -> SDET Test the application
+     - SDE Testing -> SDET Test the application

+  5. `Deployment`
-  5. Deployment     -> DevOps Engineer Take Care of the Deployment, Servers etc.
+     - DevOps Engineer Take Care of the Deployment, Servers etc.

+  6. `Maintainance`
-  6. Maintainance   -> All the Steps from 1 to 5 is done again.
+     - All the Steps from 1 to 5 is done again.

 - All the things in the startup is done by 3-4 people.